 Jennifer Shanley focuses her practice on U.S. immigration law, with an emphasis on business immigration matters.
 She is a member of the firm’s Immigration Group.

-Ms. Shanley helps multinational companies, health care organizations, and schools staff their U.S. offices by obtaining appropriate immigration status for employees.
+Jennifer helps multinational companies, health care organizations, and schools staff their U.S. offices by obtaining appropriate immigration status for employees.
 Her efforts allow hospitals, academic institutions, and manufacturing, chemical, pharmaceutical, and biotechnology companies, including some Fortune 100 companies, to retain key business people, scientists, researchers, and other professionals.
 She obtains both temporary and permanent immigration status for key workers.
 Her practice encompasses all business-related nonimmigrant and immigrant petitions.
-Ms. Shanley frequently handles multinational intracompany transfers, transfers for individuals with specialized knowledge, as well as petitions for outstanding researchers and individuals with extraordinary ability.
+Jennifer frequently handles multinational intracompany transfers, transfers for individuals with specialized knowledge, as well as petitions for outstanding researchers and individuals with extraordinary ability.
 She has helped secure immigration approvals for hundreds of employees, helping business clients attract and secure top talented individuals across a range of industries.
-While doing so, Ms. Shanley uses her Six Sigma Green Belt certification to streamline the immigration process for clients, in order to decrease process variation and increase value.
+While doing so, Jennifer uses her Six Sigma Green Belt certification to streamline the immigration process for clients, in order to decrease process variation and increase value.

 Employment Eligibility – Verification and Compliance

-Ms. Shanley writes regularly about immigration-related topics.
-The article, "Hiring a Foreign National Worker: What U.S. Employers Need to Know," which discussed the most widely used work authorized categories for U.S. employers and the issues employers may face, appeared in Mobility magazine.
+Jennifer regularly writes about immigration-related topics.
+Her article, "Hiring a Foreign National Worker: What U.S. Employers Need to Know," which discussed the most widely used work authorized categories for U.S. employers and the issues employers may face, appeared in Mobility magazine.